mam1/Pcon/README.md

 - - - - - - - - -
 #####Code is under construction it is not stable
 - - - - - - - - -
 Channels can be controlled by time of day, time of day and a sensor value or manually.
-There can be different schedules for different days of the week.
-The code can be configured to drive 1 to 8 channels using the preprocessor variable *_NUMBER_OF_CHANNELS* .

-The code was developed on a Parallax C3.
-The interface between the controller code the device(s) being controlled is handled by a single cog.
-The code can be configured by the use of a preprocessor variable *_DRIVEN* in Pcon.h.
-This results in 2 versions of the application.
-One to drive the Parallax Digital IO Board via its serial interface and a second to drive 5, IO pins(3-7).
-I am using AQY212GH PhotoMOS relays connected to the 5 propeller IO pins.
+There are different schedules for each day of the week.
+The application can be configured to drive 1 to 8 channels using the preprocessor variable *_NUMBER_OF_CHANNELS* in Pcon.h.
+It can be configured to drive IO pins or to drive the Parallax Digital IO Board serial interface. by the use of the preprocessor variable *_DRIVEN* in Pcon.h  In one implementation I am driving AQY212GH PhotoMOS relays connected to 5 propeller IO pins.
 The Parallax Digital IO board can control 8, 120 VAC 8 A loads and accept input from 8 sensors.
-The AQY212GH PhotoMOS relays are rated at 60 V AC/DC 1.1 A. The relays come in a 4-pin DIP package.
+The AQY212GH PhotoMOS relays are rated at 60 V AC/DC 1.1 A. These relays come in a 4-pin DIP package.
 They work great to control 24 V zone valves.

 A DS3231 real time clock module is connected to the C3's i2c bus (pins 28,29) to provide a time reference.
 The DS3231 module, the AQY212GH relays and terminals for the external connections are mounted on an additional board connected to the C3.
 ####Language: